comunica/website/pages/contribute.md

 Don't know on what to get started?
 Have a look at issues tagged with the [`good-first-issue`](https://github.com/comunica/comunica/issues?q=is%3Aissue+is%3Aopen+label%3Agood-first-issue) label or the [`dev-ready`](https://github.com/comunica/comunica/issues?q=is%3Aissue+is%3Aopen+label%3Adev-ready) label.
+Issues tagged with [`good-first-issue`](https://github.com/comunica/comunica/issues?q=is%3Aissue+is%3Aopen+label%3Agood-first-issue) are issues that should be implementable by new contributors.
+Issues tagged with [`dev-ready`](https://github.com/comunica/comunica/issues?q=is%3Aissue+is%3Aopen+label%3Adev-ready) are potentially harder issues, but they are directly implementable without research.

 When contributing, make sure to keep in mind the following:
 * Read how to [set up a development environment](https://github.com/comunica/comunica#development-setup).